-Our mission is to develop each student as an inspired life-long learner and problem-solver with the strength of character to serve as a productive member of society.
+Fernandina Beach High School's mission is to develop each student as an inspired life-long learner and problem solver with the strength of character to serve as a productive member of society.

 b.
 Provide the school's vision statement